Hyperion-Virtual-Worlds/Hyperion-Viewer/indra/newview/linux_tools/client-readme.txt

-Firestorm - Linux Beta README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+Starbird - Linux Beta README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-This document contains information about the Firestorm Linux client
+This document contains information about the Starbird Linux client

 1. Introduction